kubestellar/kubestellar/docs/content/direct/wec-registration.md

-# Registering a Workload Execution Space
+# Registering a Workload Execution Cluster

 This document will tell users what how to register a WEC in an ITS.